skippie81/smartos-zfs-sync/README.md

 # smartos-zfs-sync

-Backup remote smartos zfs volmes over ssh to local zfs volumes or to files.
+Backup remote smartos zfs volmes over ssh to local zfs volumes or to file(s).
+Or backup local zfs volumes over ssh to a remote zfs volumes or file(s)

 ## Usage